 With respect to significant concentrations of risk, the controlling Company has Policies that set limits on risk diversification.
-Similarly, limits are laid down in its Liquidity Risk and Investment Risk Management Policy for ensuring adequate diversification by issuer, country and sector of market risk.
+Similarly, limits are laid down in its Liquidity Risk and Investment Risk Management Policy for ensuring adequate diversification by issuer, country, and sector of market risk.
+In addition, in financial year 2023 the Parent Company has revised the Risk Appetite Framework, the objective of which is to establish the level of risk that Solunion is willing to assume in order to be able to carry out its business objectives without significant deviations, even in adverse situations.